Sojourn’s End, Chapter 1

 She made short work of the demons who had been continuing to work on me and then, for some unknown reason, she took pity on me.

 She sheathed her swords and proceeded to unstrap me from the Engine, then she carefully set me upon the stained floor of the chamber.
 Stained with my juices.

 I was lost in a fugue state from the sudden lack of pain until I returned to consciousness by the sweetest tasting water being slowly dripped into my mouth.

 Grasping the arm that held that wonderful waterskin, I croaked at her, “Why?
 Why do you help me?
 Surely, you know I am cursed by Law for my crimes?”

-“Why would I not help you?” she said, looking at me with a gentle smile.
+“Why would I not help you?” she the Raven-haired warrior spoke, looking at me with a gentle smile.
 “You are the one who gave us the information we needed to defeat Orcus in battle.
-I came here to cleanse his den of evil.
+We targeted his realm to cleanse his den of evil.
 If I’d known you were here, I’d have made it my first destination.”

 At that moment, there came the sound of something scraping the floor behind the engine.
 Both our heads turned at that uncharacteristic sound.

 “What is that?” the Hero uttered, her smile gone.

 Arising from me, she chased that something down behind the engine, then pulled it into the dungeon’s pallid light.
 It turned out to be a lesser succubus, her translucent wings flapping fitfully while she struggled mightily, yet vainly, to flee the Hero’s grasp.